 Played up intentionally in Freddy vs. Jason.
 Amazingly, it works.
 You just want to give the big guy a huge when you see what Freddy does to him.

 Marky from Harry Brown is pretty close to being The Woobie.
 While he is admittedly a bit of a dick, it seems to be mostly an attempt to blend in with the other chavs, who are far more inclined to savagery than he seems to be.
 Considering that he gets sexually abused by his uncle, kidnapped and tortured by Harry and then used as bait by Harry before getting shot in the head by one of his own mates, it's hard not to feel at least a little bit sorry for him.

-Cillian Murphy's character from Inception, big time.
+Cillian Murphy's character from Inception.
 You will cry when you see him crying over his dying father's accepting last words in Dream Level Three, which is all he ever really wanted.
 However, since it's quite literally All Just a Dream, he may or may not have gotten that acceptance after all and it may have only been a projection of what he wished his father's final words have been.
 Poor guy...

 Dom Cobb.
 I mean, holy crap look at what that poor guy went through.
 His wife committed suicide because he incepted her into believing the world wasn't real and they needed to wake up, only she was so insane she ended up framing him for murder so he would die with her so they could be together, and thus he has to flee the country and leave his kids behind.
 Plus the fact that the closest thing the movie has to a real villain is his projection of his own guilt in the form of his wife constantly sabotaging his missions makes it even worse.